Iximiel/plumed-tutorial-pycv/examples.md

     return d

 ```
-Here we are getting the pbc calculator from plumed and "patching" the distances with it by using the method `apply` like in C++ plumed, but on a list/np.ndarray
+Here we are getting the pbc calculator from plumed and "patching" the distances with it by using the method `apply` like in C++ plumed, but on a `list/np.ndarray` that must be shaped `[nat,3]`

 ### Periodicity

-This is just an example on how the user can work with the periodicity
+This is just an example on how the user can work with the periodicity of the retuned variables
 ###### plumed.dat
 ```plumed
 LOAD FILE=path/to/PythonCVInterface.so